santiment/academy/src/docs/education-and-use-cases/understanding-short-term-market-trends/index.md

 ## Derivatives Metrics
 On Chart 4 of the layout we look at funding rate and open interest metrics.
-They allow us to analyse the derivatives market of a coin.
-Increase of open interest and high funding while price staying seemingly slat might indicate insiders positioning for an upcoming catalyst event.
+They allow us to analyze the derivatives market of a coin.
+An increase in open interest and high funding while the price stays seemingly flat might indicate insiders positioning for an upcoming catalyst event.

 ![noborder](./derivative_metrics.png)